Calvin Nash: Ireland

 Nash was selected in Ireland U20s training squad for the 2017 Six Nations Under 20 Championship.
 On 24 February 2017, Nash made his debut for the side, captaining the team to a 27–22 home victory against France U20 in Donnybrook Stadium.
 On 11 March 2017, Nash again captained Ireland U20, scoring a try in his sides 41–27 defeat at the hands of Wales U20 in Eirias Stadium.
 On 17 March 2017, Nash was again captain in Ireland U20's 14–10 defeat against England U20.
 He was also selected in the Ireland Under-20s squad for the 2017 World Rugby Under 20 Championship.

 Nash was selected in the Emerging Ireland squad that travelled to South Africa to participate in the Toyota Challenge against Currie Cup teams Free State Cheetahs, Griquas and Pumas in September–October 2022.
 He started and scored one try in Emerging Ireland's 54–7 opening win against Griquas on 30 September, and started again in the 21–14 win against the Cheetahs on 9 October.

 Nash earned his first senior international call-up when he was selected by head coach Andy Farrell in the Ireland squad for the 2022 Autumn Nations Series.
 He started for Ireland A in their 47–19 defeat against an All Blacks XV on 4 November 2022.
+He earned his first senior international cap for Ireland as a replacement in their 33–17 win against Italy in a 2023 Rugby World Cup warm-up match on 5 August 2023.
+Nash was released from the squad before Ireland's second warm-up match.

+Nash made his first start for Ireland in the opening game of the 2024 Six Nations Championship against France at the Stade Vélodrome on 2 February, scoring a try.

+In February 2025, having not originally been named in the starting lineup to face Scotland, during the 2025 Six Nations, he replaced Mack Hansen, who had withdrawn with a hamstring injury, before scoring the opening try in a 32–18 away victory.